windytan/redsea/README.md

 -v    Print version
 ```

-By default, the input (via stdin) is MPX with 16-bit mono samples at 171 kHz.
+By default, the input (via stdin) is demodulated FM multiplex (MPX) with 16-bit
+mono samples at 171 kHz.
 The output format defaults to newline-delimited JSON.

 ### Live decoding with rtl_fm